facebook/zstd/tests/README.md

 desktop machine for every pull request that is made to the zstd repo but can also be run on any machine via the command line interface.

-There are three modes of usage for this script: fastmone will just run a minimal single build comparison (between facebook:dev and facebook:master), onetime will pull all the current pull requests from the zstd repo and compare facebook:dev to all of them once, continuous will continuously get pull requests from the zstd repo and run benchmarks against facebook:dev.
+There are three modes of usage for this script: fastmode will just run a minimal single build comparison (between facebook:dev and facebook:master), onetime will pull all the current pull requests from the zstd repo and compare facebook:dev to all of them once, continuous will continuously get pull requests from the zstd repo and run benchmarks against facebook:dev.